 Upper ocean circulation is mostly driven by wind intensity, the mechanical energy of which is communicated to the ocean.
-Wind strength presents a large variability at synoptic time scales, characterized by frequencies ranging from two to about ten days (Gulev et al., 2002).
-In subtropical and higher latitudes, synoptic variability is associated with storm tracks (Ayrault et al., 1995; Gulev et al., 2002) and extra-tropical cyclones (Ulbrich et al., 2009; Tillina and Gulev, 2013).
-In tropical regions, a source of synoptic variability is the Inter Tropical Convergence Zone (ITCZ), which is highly dynamic, especially during the active season extending from May to October.
-The ITCZ continuously breaks down and reforms, producing a series of tropical disturbances with a frequency of several days up to three weeks (Wang and Magnusdottir, 2006; Cao et al., 2013).
-Another source of synoptic variability is westerly wind bursts (WWBs) (McPhaden et al., 1999; Lengaigne et al., 2002; Hu et al., 2016) occurring in the western part of the basin close to the equator.
-The average duration of a WWB event is about 10 days, displaying wind anomalies greater than 5 ms-1 (Verbickas, 1998).
+Wind strength presents a large variability at synoptic time scales, characterized by frequencies ranging from 2 to about 10 days (Gulev et al., 2002).
+In subtropical and higher latitudes, synoptic variability is associated with storm tracks (Ayrault et al., 1995; Gulev et al., 2002) and extratropical cyclones (Tilinina et al., 2013; Ulbrich et al., 2009).
+In tropical regions, a source of synoptic variability is the Intertropical Convergence Zone (ITCZ), which is highly dynamic, especially during the active season extending from May to October.
+The ITCZ continuously breaks down and reforms, producing a series of tropical disturbances with a frequency of several days up to three weeks (Cao et al., 2013; Wang & Magnusdottir, 2006).
+Another source of synoptic variability is westerly wind bursts (WWBs; Hu & Fedorov, 2016; Lengaigne et al., 2002; McPhaden & Yu, 1999) occurring in the western part of the basin close to the equator.
+The average duration of a WWB event is about 10 days, displaying wind anomalies greater than 5 m/s (Verbickas, 1998).